LT-Schmiddy/zelda64recomp-python-extlibs-mod/README.md

+# RecompExternalPython - API for Embedding Python Code into N64Recompiled mods

+The RecompExternalPython API is resource for N64Recompiled for modders.
+Enables use of the Python Standard library within mods, and executing Python code inline inside of mod code in a performant manner.

+This enabled many behaviors that would otherwise require an external library to be compiled, and in manner that's MUCH easier than compiling your own external library.

+Requires Zelda64Recompiled 1.2.1 or above.

-# LTSchmiddy's Majora's Mask: Recompiled Mod Template
+## ORIGINAL - LTSchmiddy's Majora's Mask: Recompiled Mod Template

 This my custom version of the Majora's Mask: Recompiled mod template.
 It offers a number of features that the base template doesn't have, including: